Is $300M for Tomb Raider and Deus Ex really that big of a steal?

 They just can't win, can they?

 I've seen a couple aghast comparisons between the $300 million spent on Lara Croft and Adam Jensen and the $1.3 billion spent on Gearbox, but Borderlands 2 alone has sold over 26 million copies.
-Borderlands 3 is at over 15 million, and then there are the spinoffs, and Gearbox's publishing business, and the movie its making, and its own back catalogue.
-Randy Pitchford's probably got a bunch of gold bars buried under the office, too.
-Just seems like something he would have.
+Borderlands 3 is at over 15 million, and then there are the spinoffs, and Gearbox's publishing business, and the movie it's making, and its own back catalogue.
+Randy Pitchford's probably got gold bars buried under the office or something, too.
 (It's also worth noting: $1.01 billion of that purchase is dependent on financial targets being met, "completion of certain projects," and other conditions.)

 Some of Embracer's other recent acquisitions